How We Rank Online MBA Programs

 Subfactors to our MBA Ranking System

 Our goal is to distill reputable data into simplified rankings that help students choose the best program for them.
 We weigh each of these factors based on the focus of our rankings lists.
-This way, students can pick the rankings that match their requirements.
+This way, students can pick the rankings that match their priorities.

 Subfactors for Academics